PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The no-rewrite path exposes a stable two-key zero value; the rewrite path stages the opt-in result as `_post_split_fallback_static_shape_stats`.

+Safety-fallback norm cleanup now reports cleanup-only tensor pruning alongside its legacy rewrite counter.
+A before/after tensor count is sampled around the existing owner, and the clamped delta is stored as `pruned_unused_tensors`.
+The established rewrite-only reconciliation guard remains unchanged because unused-tensor deletion alone does not require shape propagation.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while